open-feature/docs.openfeature.dev/docs/getting-started/node.md

 }
 ```

-> NOTE: This configuration is specific for FlagD and vary across providers.
+> NOTE: This configuration is specific for FlagD and varies across providers.

 With the flag configuration in place, start FlagD with the following command.